 Hygiene (Hygiene 2).
 Second term.
 Credit one hour.
 Required.
 One lecture recitation each week with preliminary examination and final.
+The use of a textbook is required.

-Sections for men: Professor Smiley.
-Sections for women: Assistant Professor Evans.
+Sections for men: Various times.
+Professor Smiley.

+Sections for women: Various times.
+Assistant Professor Evans.